heritage-happenings/heritage-happenings.github.io/21-questions-for-elders.md

 * "Will I be lonely, become a hoarder or retreat into unhealthy habits if I stay here"
 * "Wil I become a burden on my friends and family, will I disrupt the career plans of others so that they mat look after me, will the time spent fussing over me take time away from being with children?"

-The following is a series of questions intended to help you gather the input needed to help you and your team agree a decision about your future life.
+The following is checklist of a series of questions intended to help you gather the input needed to help you and your team agree a decision about your future life.

 You may use this checklist in order to help you decide whether you should live in place or move somewhere else.
 If you are a stay-at-home, you will still need to find good responses to all the items.

+_The wording of each question needs further definition and clarifying of the meaning.
+The bullets with aspects to consider need further augmentin and completing._

 ## Location, Place, Premises, the physical, the what's there